 To file company information and documents online for a business that you own or manage, you can use Companies House WebFiling.

-This digital facility is available to all UK limited companies, enabling secure delivery of annual accounts, Confirmation Statements, notices of changes to company details, and registration of charges.
+This digital facility is available to all UK limited companies, enabling secure delivery of annual accounts, annual confirmation statements, notices of changes to company details, and registration of charges.
 You can also use WebFiling to sign up for email reminders of your filing deadlines.

 Companies House Service will eventually provide comprehensive filing facilities and take over from WebFiling.